-Promote has two different modes: batch and interactive.
+Promote has different modes:

-Batch mode Changes are applied automatically and the (now empty) source file is removed by default.
-The source file can be retained by using either the --keep or --keep-empty arguments, see descriptions above.

-Interactive mode Prompts the user to pick which stanzas and attributes to integrate.
+- Batch mode Changes are applied automatically and the (now empty) source file is removed by default.
+The source file can be retained by using either the --keep or --keep-empty arguments, see descriptions above. - Interactive mode Prompts the user to pick which stanzas and attributes to integrate.
 In practice, it's common that not all local changes will be ready to be promoted and committed at the same time.